Courts suspend licenses as criminal penalty

 DMV suspends licenses through administrative procedures

 About administrative penalties: The first likely penalty after an arrest for DUI is an administrative one: DMV suspension of your driver's license.
-If this is your first offense for DUII, then the suspension can be from 90 days up to one year, depending on the circumstances.
+If this is your first offense for DUII, then the suspension can be from 90 days up to three years, depending on the circumstances.

 A refusal to submit to a breath, blood or urine test may result in a license suspension of one year under Oregon's implied consent law, and a fine of $650.